josethomazini/jupyter/README.md

 # Thanks

-I would like to thank CodingEntrepreneurs for this amazing video, from which I've borrow many ideas.
+I would like to thank CodingEntrepreneurs for this amazing video, from which I've borrowed many ideas.

 https://www.youtube.com/watch?v=GoJ6qR2VMTA